effectivecore/core/readme.md

 ---------------------------------------------------------------------

 The event model is built fairly transparent and predictable.
-It's enough to register a new event in the "events.data" of own module, specify its weight and handler in PHP code, flush the cache and the event will begin to be processed.
+It is enough to register a new event in the "events.data" of own module, specify its weight and handler in PHP code, flush the cache and the event will begin to be processed.
 On the "NoSQL Data → Events" page, can view all events registered in the system (this section will be